ahsanaliahsan/Machine-Learning/README.md

-# LLM-Learning
+# Machine Learning
-This repo will be used to learn LLMs
+This repo will be used to learn Machine Learning